-The global pandemic of 2020 has created an additional need for innovation and creativity.
+The global pandemic has created an additional need for innovation and creativity.
 Many estate or liquidation businesses are adapting to this changing landscape.

 There are many obstacles and new competitors.
 If you need estate sale help, take the time to understand the dynamics around the re-sale market in your area.
 It’s probably changed since the last time you looked.

 There is a glut of content in the second-hand market.

 The biggest change in the estate sale business is the unavoidable fact that the bottom has dropped out of the market for pre-owned goods.
 Household furnishings, art, collections and housewares have flooded the market.
 As a result, there is too much supply and not enough demand.